Rjmoodie/yardpass-upgrade/YARDPASS_FEED_INTELLIGENCE_PRESENTATION.md

 **Problem:** Traditional platforms treat all content the same.

-**YardPass Solution:** Dynamic boosting based on user's relationship with the event.
+**Liventix Solution:** Dynamic boosting based on user's relationship with the event.

 ### Event Cards (Discovery)
 ```